-6. Immerse your child with media from both languages (TV, Movies, Internet)
+6. Immerse your child with activities from both languages

 This is a VERY COMMON and a detrimental problem for children learning a secondary, non-native language in the country of residence.
 As an example, some states have a larger population of Spanish speakers, and parents teaching their children Spanish is their first language at home.
 However, more often than not, these children only watch TV, Movies, and play video games in English.
 Upon entering school, they are generally taught to read in English and most instruction is in English.
 Because of this, they lack a full spectrum of understanding; and are not able to read or write at an articulate level.
 Your child must alternate and spend 50% of their time with media from each language.